 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-Foreign denominated amounts at March 31, 2021 were as follows:
+Foreign denominated amounts at March 31, 2022 were as follows:

-2021 CAD\$ 2020 CAD\$

-US Dollar bank account 945 74

-Kids Hope Ethiopia USD 486 549
+2022 CAD\$ 2021 CAD\$ US Dollar bank account Kids Hope Ethiopia USD 66,683 945 486

-9. Government assistance
+10. Government assistance

 In response to the global outbreak of COVID-19, the federal Government of Canada introduced the Canada Emergency Wage Subsidy (CEWS) and Canada Emergency Rent Subsidy (CERS) programs to help organizations retain their employees and properties.
 These subsidies require complex calculations to determine the eligibility and amounts of the subsidy.
 At the date of release of these statements, there is uncertainty around the Government of Canada's review process with regards to these programs and it is possible that amounts claimed could be adjusted and require repayment in the future.
-As at the release of these financial statements, the Organization has received \$29,626 of wage subsidies and \$2,579 of rent subsidies related to this period.
+As at the release of these financial statements, the Organization has received \$10,448 (\$29,626 in 2021) of wage subsidies and \$1,450 (\$2,579 in 2021) of rent subsidies related to this period.

-At the release of these financial statements, the Organization has also received \$60,000 for the Canada Emergency Business Account and has reported \$20,000 through debt forgiveness (Note 5).
+In the prior year, the Organization received \$60,000 for the Canada Emergency Business Account and reported \$20,000 through debt forgiveness (Note 6).